Good Meat Project Workshop

 The workshop will be held at the Westham Butcher Shop, the Amish owned and operated meat processing facility, that SMADC has been integral in their application for USDA inspection.

-The workshop is planned as a full day event on Wednesday, October 9, 2019 and is organized into two sessions:
+The workshop is planned as a two-day event on Wednesday, October 9th and Thursday, October 10th, 2019 and is organized into three sessions:

 About the Workshop